 - Confirm that the address and amount are both correct

-Bitcoin is accepted by thousands of individuals, websites, and brick-and-mortar businesses around the world, here are just a few:
+Bitcoin Cash is accepted by thousands of individuals plus many websites, and brick-and-mortar businesses around the world.
+You can also play games with Bitcoin.

 Best Practices for New Bitcoin Users

 Congratulations!
-You have bought your first bitcoin and know the basics of receiving and sending—you are now a full-fledged Bitcoiner!
+You have bought your first BTC and know the basics of receiving and sending—you are now a full-fledged Bitcoiner!

 You have the basics but there is always more to learn.
-Bitcoin is a tool that is only as useful as your ability to hold and spend it properly.
-Here are some best practices for new Bitcoin users to read and learn:
+Bitcoin Core is a tool that is only as useful as your ability to hold and spend it properly.
+Here are some best practices for new BTC users to read and learn:

 - How to Choose the Right Bitcoin Wallet